apostolisem/wp-dashboard-and-functions/README.md

 ## Usage

-The plugin is designed to work with our website "[yourwebsite.com](https://yourwebsite.com)" and our clients.
-This means that as soon as you upload it on your website, it will communicate with our API to find information about the domain is running from (one-way communication, we don't collect any data).
+"The plugin is designed to work with the website 'yourwebsite.com' and its clients.
+Once uploaded to your website, it communicates with an API to identify the domain it is running on.
+This is a one-way communication—no data is sent to any external server."

 In order to use it for your own needs, alter the following variables in "plugin-settings.php" with your own data, now you can use it for your own clients.